Marburg State School: Heritage listing

 Marburg State School was listed on the Queensland Heritage Register on 9 October 2015 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Marburg State School, established in 1879, is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 It retains good examples of standard government designs that were architectural responses to prevailing government educational philosophies.
 At Marburg State School these standard designs are: a sectional school building (1922), which demonstrates the evolution of Department of Public Works (DPW) timber school designs to provide equally for educational and climatic needs; and the highly-intact teacher's residence (1926), which provides evidence of Departmental policy to provide accommodation for married male head teachers as an inducement to teach in country areas and to provide a resident caretaker on the site.

 The school is important surviving evidence of the establishment of rural schools in Queensland, a popular initiative to provide a practical education for rural students and encourage them to stay on the land.

 The forestry plot (1928), the first established in Queensland, is important surviving evidence of a movement to convey the economic and environmental importance of forestry to students while creating an attractive landscape feature and income for schools.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Marburg State School is important in demonstrating the principal characteristics of Queensland state schools with their later modifications.
 These include: timber-framed buildings constructed to standard designs by the Queensland Government; and generous, landscaped sites with mature shade trees and play areas.

-The teacher's residence is an excellent, intact example of its type - retaining its highset, hipped roof and weatherboard-clad form with early joinery; and comprising a core of three bedrooms and a living room, a front verandah (now enclosed), a rear dining verandah (enclosed), and a rear kitchen and bathroom wing.
+The teacher's residence is an intact example of its type - retaining its highset, hipped roof and weatherboard-clad form with early joinery; and comprising a core of three bedrooms and a living room, a front verandah (now enclosed), a rear dining verandah (enclosed), and a rear kitchen and bathroom wing.